Hanss4869/Hanss4869/README.md

 I’m Hana ╰(*°▽°*)╯.
 I’m introduced to coding since February 2022💻 and resume on June.
 I’m currently learning html, css (bootstrap), javascript (vue.js, node js, asynchronous js, jquery), python, ui/ux (specifically figma), kotlin📱, back-end and SQL.👩‍💻  I'm trying to learn a lot of thing in order to grasp my preferrences (searching for my passion).
 And it means i need to try lots of things in a little bit details to have a clearer picture.
 Wish me luck!🥷

 A Snippet on my Bio: I'm graduated in science stream in 2018, worked in clinical-retail industry👓 for 4 years (i sell my knowledge, service and product), had experience with volunteerism and placed 2nd for 3-minutes-presentation on my thesis degree.
-March-May 2022 (3 months i resteing from coding) i enrolled in mentorship trading class🚀 (kinda the wall street movie(buy n sell stocks))📈.
+March-May 2022, (3 months which i rests from coding) i enrolled in mentorship trading class🚀 (kinda the wall street movie(buy n sell stocks))📈 and i'm a proud lifestyle trader.

 What i am looking for: